Sneha-hiremath-22/sneha/README.md

-# sneha-this project is about sneha
+# sneha-this project is about Software tools